chung-leong/zigar/zigar-loader/README.md

 ```

 Without top-level await the app will work properly most of the time.
 In theory the loading process
-could hit a hiccup and `sha1()` ends up be called before it's ready.
-To ensure that our app works
+could hit a hiccup and `sha1()` ends up being called before it's ready.
+To ensure that our app
-right all the time we're going to add a check to the `onChange` handler:
+works right all the time we're going to add a check to the `onChange` handler:

 ```js
 import { useState, useCallback } from 'react'